wealthkernel/api-documentation-guides/docs/illustrations/FAQs.md

 Yes, this combination of fees can be added, as per the example in the API documentation.

+Adviser fees can be added into the adviser section ofthe API request.
+DFM and product provider fees can be added into the 'provider' section of the API request.

 ## Is it possible to include more than one transfer?

 Yes, more than one transfer can be included on a single illustration if required.
 The example illustration in the API documentation shows how this can be requested.